SpencerCDixon/redux-cli/readme.md

 ### Changelog

-`1.7.0` - adds option to use a ui kit boilerplate with the `-U` flag.
+`1.8.0` - adds `--dry-run` option to generators so you can see files before committing `1.7.0` - adds option to use a ui kit boilerplate with the `-U` flag.
 `1.6.0` - adds option to use a different boilerplate with the `-B` flag.
 Fixes windows issues
 `1.5.1` - fixes windows support, addes ejs eslint plugin, fixes bug with UI in windows